vilicvane/x-value/README.md

 # X-Value

-X-Value (X stands for "cross") is a medium-somewhat-neutral alternative to libraries like [io-ts](https://github.com/gcanti/io-ts) and [Zod](https://github.com/colinhacks/zod).
+X-Value (X stands for "cross") is a medium-somewhat-neutral runtime type validation library.

-Comparing to the input/output concept of io-ts or Zod, X-Value uses medium/value concept and allows multiple input "mediums", and the output is referred as "value".
+Comparing to alternatives like [io-ts](https://github.com/gcanti/io-ts) and [Zod](https://github.com/colinhacks/zod), X-Value uses medium/value concept and allows values to be decoded from and encoded to different mediums.

-> I seriously doubt the usefulness of the medium/value concept in practice after I prototyped X-Value.
-But this cannot stop me from finishing what I've started anyway.

-**Currently under development.**

-- [ ] Missing types.
-- [ ] Self referencing types.
-- [ ] Documentation.

 ## Installation